Progressive Multimodal Search and Reasoning for Knowledge-Intensive Visual Question Answering: Introduction

 \section{Introduction}

-The emergence of Multimodal Large Language Models has driven significant progress in multimodal understanding and reasoning.
-Nonetheless, the performance of MLLMs remains constrained in knowledge-intensive Visual Question Answering (VQA) tasks, which require external knowledge beyond the visual content in the image.
-Answering such questions is particularly challenging as it involves: (1) grounding visual entities in the image to the textual question, (2) collecting text knowledge relevant to both the entities and the question, and (3) synthesizing the visual entities and corresponding textual knowledge to derive the answer.
+The emergence of multimodal large language models~(MLLMs) has driven significant progress in multimodal understanding and reasoning.
+Nonetheless, recent models continue to struggle with knowledge-intensive visual question answering~(VQA) tasks, which require external knowledge beyond the visual content in the image.
+These questions require a tightly coupled process of (1) grounding visual entities, (2) retrieving relevant external knowledge, and (3) synthesizing visual and textual evidence to produce an answer.

-To address this challenge, multimodal Retrieval-Augmented Generation has emerged as a promising solution.
-The conventional \emph{retrieve-then-read} process starts with a retriever using the input image and question to find relevant image-text pairs from a knowledge base (KB).
-A reader model then synthesizes this information to create the final answer.
-Research on optimizing this single-step process has largely advanced along two fronts: improving initial retrieval with high-quality embeddings~\cite{lin-etal-2024-preflmr,wei2024uniir, jiang2025vlmvec, lin2025mmembed, jiang2024e5, zhang2024gme}, and refining retrieval results by selection and reranking~\cite{cocchi2024augmenting, zhang2024mr, ling2025mmkb, chen2024mllm, liu2024lamra, yan-xie-2024-echosight, yang2025omgm}.

-Although prior work has achieved notable improvements within the \emph{retrieve-then-read} process, the process itself has inherent limitations for knowledge-intensive VQA.
-A single retrieval step with an initial query is often insufficient, as imperfect retrievers may fail to gather all necessary knowledge at once~\cite{shi2023large, zhang2023siren, Cuconasu2024ThePO}.
-Furthermore, a single reasoning step to ground visual entities and synthesize knowledge is problematic, as distracting or irrelevant content can mislead synthesis and influence the final answer~\cite{petroni2020how, Wu2024HowED, amiraz2025distracting, huang2025masking, wu2025longmemeval}.